The AI Coding panel provides a streamlined AI coding workflow inside the normal left pane. It keeps the app structure familiar while reducing clutter.

 Users with dedicated AI plans receive a larger batch of AI credits each month; other users receive 10 free AI credits per month (the free credits do not stack with paid plans).

 - One-click coding: Pipeline runner with a set-up modal first.
-Press One-click coding to choose level of effort (Flash vs Pro for all four model slots), Code all sources, Skip coded, Filter on finish, and (if the project has links) whether to delete every link in the project or only links on the sources in scope — then confirm Run.
+Press One-click coding to choose level of effort (Flash vs Pro for the AI model slots), Skip coded, Filter on finish, and (if the project has links) whether to delete every link in the project or only links on the sources in scope, then confirm Run.

 - Pre-steps: clears Filter Links and turns the filter pipeline on before the modal.

-- Scope: With Code all sources off, only the current Sources bar selection counts (empty bar = all sources).
-The modal explains how many sources Auto-code will run on, including when Skip coded removes already-coded sources (and Run is disabled if nothing is left).
+- Scope: One-click respects the Sources bar (empty bar = all sources, otherwise your current selection) and the sources % radio, exactly like the Auto-code button (no separate "code all sources" toggle).
+The modal states how many sources Auto-code will run on, including the % sample and when Skip coded removes already-coded sources (and Run is disabled if nothing is left).

 - Single source in scope: only Auto-code runs (Revise codebook and Recode are skipped so labels are not merged across several AI passes).
-Summarise stays in the intended single-source flow; Filter on finish defaults off in that path but you can turn it on.
+Filter on finish defaults off in that path but you can turn it on.

-- Several sources in scope: Auto-code, then Revise codebook, then Recode; Summarise is turned off for that run from the modal so the pipeline matches multi-source coding.
+- Several sources in scope: Auto-code, then Revise codebook, then Recode.

 - Recode target suffix: Choose blank (simpler — synthesised labels go straight into cause/effect) or e.g. _recoded (keeps raw labels, writes synthesised to temp columns so you can compare).